johnboronkas/spells/README.md

   - Ranks are Peon (3), Captain (6), Officer (9), Lieutenant (12), General (15)
   - XP is expoitital both up and down the rank chart (ie, an Officer would need to damage like 12 captains to level up, but only 3 lieutenants)
   - Ranks are shown as as a pre-fix to player's nickname (Peons shown with no name, Captains shown as just Captain, all others shown as Officer SomeName)
+- Unit name colors (peon blank, captain white/black, officer yellow, lieutenant orange, general red)
+- Players should have **stars** around their titles/names (ai does not)
 - Ability to buy upgrades/abilities via skill points (ui overlay)
 - Pits (shoot over, but can't walk over)
 - Shields (move over, but can't shoot over)